vyapp/vy/BOOK.md

 ### Move backward one word

 Suppose you have finished writting a phrase then you notice that one of the previous words of the phrase has a typo.
 What do you do?
-Well, you switch to NORMAL mode then press.
+Well, you switch to NORMAL mode then press:

     <Key-braceright>